antoniooazevedo/IA-project/README.md

 ## Rules

 In Sokobond, you control atoms on a grid with a clear objective: navigate them around and bond them with other atoms to create molecules.
-You have two main actions: moving in any of the four cardinal directions (up, down, left, right), or pushing nearby atoms in those same directions.
+You have two main actions: moving in any of the four cardinal directions (`up`, `down`, `left`, `right`), or pushing nearby atoms in those same directions.

 To form a molecule, simply move your atom/molecule to a spot adjacent to another atom with available bonding connections.
 Both atoms will then lose one bonding connection and combine.
 The game is completed when all atoms are merged into one molecule and all bonding connections are utilized.

+If you are stuck in a level, you can ask the AI to solve it for you by pressing the `r` key.
+The AI will then calculate a sequence of moves to solve the level.
+If you want to solve the level yourself, you can press the `t` key to get a hint from the AI.
+The AI will suggest the next most strategic move to take.

 ## Setup